sco1/wheely-bucket/README.md

 `wheely-bucket` provides two mechanisms for package specification: manual specification & project lockfile specification.

-For both entry points, `python-version` and `platform` allow specification of multiple space-delimited targets of a form understood by `pip download`.
+For both entry points, `python-version` and `platform` allow specification of multiple comma-delimited targets of a form understood by `pip download`.

 ### Manual Package Specification